Official Community Plan & Zoning Bylaw Updates

 - From 106 defined and undefined uses to 33 defined uses.

-3. The draft Zoning Bylaw allows housing diversity and enables affordability.
+3. Allows housing diversity and enables affordability.

 - Aligns with Bill 44 and the Complete Community Assessment, enabling Small Scale Multi-Unit Housing.